-· .
-Regionalized Helpdesk NGI Accounting repository Regionaliized GOCDB DE, FI, NO, SE Needed GGUS NGI view Needed (SGAS) Needed but using own solution Not needed Not needed, will use central inst.
-France Needed Nice to have/ Need evaluation of service cost of the GGUS NGI view needed evaluation NGI view from central portal Needed (for integration with regional grids Germany GGUS NGI view (Germany needs a standalone helpdesk) technology to be Needed Needed Greece Needed GGUS NGI view if no cost Needed (testing DGAS) , and the second NGI view at the beginning, regionalized when stable Will use own solution Ireland Needed - Needed, own solution based on RGMA Not needed TBD Needed for integration of local sites Italy Needed in the country, no NGI view Needed (DGAS) Needed (HLRmon) Needed for integration with regional grids Poland Needed in the country no NGI view Needed (BALTIC project) Testing own solution, nice to have Needed Not needed Portugal interested in NGI view, if no cost Needed Needed Needed and ongoing testing Needed Spain interested in NGI view, if no cost Needed Needed Needed Needed United Kingdom interested in NGI view, if no cost Not needed NGI view from central portal Needed (testing it)
+NGI Reg. nagios server Regionalized Helpdesk NGI Accounting repository Regionalized Dashboard Regionaliized GOCDB DE, FI, NO, SE Needed GGUS NGI view Needed (SGAS) Needed but using own solution Not needed Not needed, will use central inst.
+France Needed Nice to have/ Need evaluation of service cost of the GGUS NGI view needed evaluation Needed (for integration with regional grids Germany Needed GGUS NGI view (Germany needs a standalone helpdesk) 02 Needed Needed Greece Needed GGUS NGI view if no cost Needed (testing DGAS) NGI view at the beginiing, regionalized when stable Will use own solution Ireland Needed Own helpdesk, no NGI view Needed, own solution based on RGMA Not needed TBD Needed for integration of local sites Italy Needed Needed in the country, no NGI view Needed (DGAS) Needed (HLRmon) Needed for integration with regional grids Poland Needed Needed in the country no NGI view Needed (BALTIC project) Testing own solution, nice to have Needed Not needed Portugal Needed interested in NGI view, if no cost Needed Needed and ongoing testing Needed Spain Needed interested in NGI view, if no cost Needed Needed Needed Needed United Kingdom Needed interested in NGI view, if no cost Not needed - 1011110000 NGI view from central portal Needed (testing it)

-As Table 1 shows, among the tools still to be regionalized, the deployment of an own accounting infrastructure (repository and portal) and of a regional GOCDB was a priority for most of the NGIs involved in the poll.
-As to the regional helpdesk and the regional dashboard, a regional view from a centrally deployed tool is considered suitable for several NGIs
+As Table 2 shows, among the tools still to be regionalized, the running of an own accounting infrastructure (repository and portal) and of a regional GOCDB was a priority for most of the NGIs involved in the poll.
+As to the regional helpdesk and the regional dashboard, a regional view from a centrally deployed tool is considered suitable to several NGIs

 The following sections describe the status of the regionalization of each operational tool at the end of the EGEE-III project.
-Most information was also reported in the EGEE deliverable DSA1.2.2 "Assessment of Production Service Status" [R7].
+Most information have been also reported in deliverable DSA1.2.2 "Assessment of Production Service Status" [R7].

-1.1 Monitoring
+3.1.
+Monitoring

-At the end of EGEE-III the monitoring infrastructure (regional Nagios servers [R8] and the corresponding regional MyEGEE portals [R9]) had almost completed the transition to a distributed infrastructure.
-This means that a Nagios instance, including a MyEGEE portal, is active in each region.
+At the end of EGEE-III the monitoring infrastructure (regional Nagios servers [R8]and the corresponding regional MyEGEE portals [R9]) had almost completed the transition to a distributed infrastructure.
+This means that a Nagios instance, including a MyEgee portal, is active in each region.
 The Nagios-based system has gradually replaced the Service Availability Monitoring (SAM) infrastructure, although both systems coexisted for a while in order to validate the Nagios results.
 In the last months of the EGEE project two monitoring environments have been operated: a production one and a test one.